Investec-Developer-Community/budgify/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-If you would like to fork this app, please see the [following guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

-## Contributions
+## 🧑‍💻 Contributions

 Possible additions:

 ```
-- Ability to select a specific date to filter transactions by
+- The ability to select a specific date to filter transactions
-- Select my different accounts and see the transactions per account
+- Select a different accounts and see the transactions per account
-- Graphs which display the different categories
+- A graph which displays the spend for each category
-- Allow a user to edit/create/select criterias
+- Allow a user to edit/create/select categories
 ```

 Pull requests and changes are welcome.

-## License
+## 📄 License

-This project is MIT licensed
+This project is MIT licensed.